vkakda/ai-medical-saas/README.md

 </p>

 <p align="center">
-  <strong>Instant Specialist Consultations:</strong> A premium, high-end medical diagnostic platform leveraging Generative AI to provide specialized health consultations at your fingertips.
+  <strong>Instant Specialist Consultations & Intelligent Reporting:</strong> A premium, high-end medical diagnostic platform leveraging Generative AI to provide specialized health consultations and automated clinical reports at your fingertips.
 </p>

 ---

 ## ✨ 🌟 Key Features

+* **📑 AI Medical Report Generation** MediCall doesn't just talk; it documents.
+After every session, the AI engine synthesizes the entire conversation into a structured medical report.
+It automatically outlines your symptoms, highlights potential concerns, and suggests actionable next steps—all stored securely in your dashboard.

 * **👨‍⚕️ AI Specialist Agents** A curated list of specialized AI doctors (Cardiology, Pediatrics, General Medicine, etc.) built with advanced prompt engineering for high-accuracy diagnostics.

 * **💬 Instant Consultations** Real-time, interactive chat interface with specialized AI agents for symptom analysis and preliminary medical advice.

 * **📜 Consultation History** A sleek, organized dashboard to review past medical sessions.
-Includes a custom **HistoryTable** with deep-link report viewing.
+Includes a custom **HistoryTable** with deep-link report viewing and data persistence.

 * **🔐 Secure Authentication** Enterprise-grade security integrated with **Clerk**, featuring protected routes and seamless user onboarding.

 * **💎 Premium Access Logic** Smart subscription-based access where high-tier specialists are locked behind a sleek "Premium" badge for monetized scaling.

+---

+## 🚀 The Reporting Engine

+MediCall uses a secondary AI processing layer to transform raw chat data into professional summaries:
+1. **Extraction:** Identifies key symptoms and patient history from the chat.
+2. **Analysis:** Correlates data with specialist-specific medical knowledge.
+3. **Generation:** Produces a clean, readable report that can be reviewed anytime via the **View Report** dialog in your history.

 ---